 The service board helps you to address client issues effectively.
 You can manage the issues by setting up a service board and keep track of the number of issues generated, in-process, or resolved for each user.
 A ticket (deal card) will generate for each support request received on the service id.
 Insuredmine provides an email address for creating a service id.

 Follow the steps mentioned below to set up the Service Board.

-- Go to the Pipeline Manager module, click on the gear icon.
+- Go to the Pipelines module, click on the gear icon.
 Select Settings from the dropdown that appears.

 Accessing Service Board

 As seen in the above image, the Support Ticket Pipeline has been created.
 Follow the steps to access this board.
 Note: Anyone receiving the forwarded service email, be it an agent, manager, CSR, or admin, can access the deal card.